First posted on the Herts & Bucks TSA blog on 23 January 2019

 - anagrams – with knowledge based hints;

-- word searches – so long as understanding is checked by Q&A afterwards;
+- (a cautious use of) word searches – so long as understanding is checked by Q&A afterwards;

 - or even games (see below).